kensho-technologies/graphql-compiler/docs/source/index.rst

 There are a couple of things to notice about queries:

 - All queries start with a vertex and expand to other vertices using **vertex fields**.
-- **Directives** specify the semantics of a query. :code:`@output` indicates which properties to emit. :code:`@filter` specifies a filter operation.
+- **Directives** specify the semantics of a query. :code:`@output` indicates the properties whose values should be returned. :code:`@filter` specifies a filter operation.

-With the query and its parameters at hand, we can compile it and get the corresponding results from OrientDB.
+We can then use the query with its parameters to get the corresponding results from OrientDB.

 .. code:: python